 There is a right way to brush and floss your teeth.
 Every day:

 People with arthritis or other conditions that limit hand motion may find it hard to hold and use a toothbrush.
-Some helpful ideas are:
+Some helpful tips are:

 See your dentist if brushing or flossing causes your gums to bleed or hurts your mouth.
 If you have trouble flossing, a floss holder may help.
 Ask your dentist to show you the right way to floss.